 Businesses and their principals are often sued in courts far from their place of business/residence on the basis of their "contacts" with the county in which the suit was initiated.
 There are numerous reasons for such "forum shopping."
 Among them are a claimant's desire to fight on its home court, the convenience (or inconvenience) of the chosen court and how likely a jury is to award large damages.
 Our Harrisburg lawyers can help you understand and combat this practice.

 One basis for luring a corporate defendant to a court far from home is that it "regularly conducts business" in such a county.
 Pennsylvania courts apply a "quantity and quality" test to determine whether a business has made sufficient contacts in a forum county to be sued there.
 Quality means actions directly furthering or essential to corporate business, and quantity means actions that are habitual or continuous.

-In a recent case, the Superior Court re-affirmed the notion that the "mere solicitation of business in a particular county does not amount to conducting business."
+In a recent case, the Superior Court reaffirmed the notion that the "mere solicitation of business in a particular county does not amount to conducting business."
 In that case, Wimble v.
-Parx Casino and Greenwood Gaming & Entertainment, Inc., Wimble sued in Philadelphia County the owner of the Parx Casino for injuries he allegedly sustained at the Defendants' Bucks County casino property.
-The Defendant was a Bucks County business, the casino was in Bucks County, and the alleged injury occurred in Bucks County.
+Parx Casino and Greenwood Gaming & Entertainment Inc., Wimble sued in Philadelphia County the owner of the Parx Casino for injuries he allegedly suffered at the defendants' Bucks County casino property.
+The defendant was a Bucks County business, the casino was in Bucks County and the alleged injury occurred in Bucks County.